xeolabs/xeometry/README.md

 ### Getting boundaries

 You can dynamically query the boundaries of models and objects in your viewer.

 A boundary is an axis-aligned World-space box, given as an array of values ````[xmin, ymin, zmin, xmax, ymax, zmax]````.

+Transforming a model or object will update its boundary.

 Get the collective boundary of everything in a viewer:
 ````javascript